nelsonombuya/scriptman/.migration/06-cache.md

-from abc import ABC, abstractmethod from dataclasses import dataclass, field from typing import Any, TYPE_CHECKING
+from abc import ABC, abstractmethod from dataclasses import dataclass, field from typing import Any, Callable, TYPE_CHECKING

 if TYPE_CHECKING:
     from datetime import datetime